opendocsg/slw-judgments-backfill/2015_SGHC_143/report.md

 _Trusts_ – _Express Trusts_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 121 of 2015 was dismissed while the appeals in Civil Appeals Nos 117, 118 and 134 of 2015 were allowed by the Court of Appeal on 31 August 2016.
-See [2016] SGCA 51.]
+See <span class="citation">[2016] SGCA 51</span>.]

 27 May 2015 Judgment reserved.